iliasmc/sports-networks-project/README.md

 ## Usage

 1. Download the raw data [here](https://doi.org/10.6084/m9.figshare.28196177)
+2. Make sure to set the variable `DATA_PATH` in `group_formations.py` to the path where the downloaded data is located.
-2. Open the `plot_data_by_formation.ipynb` notebook.
+3. Open the `plot_data_by_formation.ipynb` notebook.
-3. Run the cells to load, process, and visualize the data.
+4. Run the cells to load, process, and visualize the data.
 Note: Running the first cell (processing the data) will take about 2 minutes.

 ---